rraafays/2024-software_architecture_and_design_assignment_task-1/adr/0003-backend-selection.md

 ## Decision Outcome

 Chosen option: Strapi, because it is the only one of the options that is completely free, open source and also its user interface for its admin panel seems to be the most well-thought-out and user-friendly for non-technical users.
 Additionally, it is able to use a wide range of plugins which will make development much easier than the other options considered.
+Strapi works with Typescript which ensures for strongly typed code and allows for high code readability.

 ### Consequences